Asthma - what to ask your doctor - child

 What sort of changes should I make around the home?

-- Can we have a pet?
-In the house or outside?
+- Can we have a pet in the house?
 How about in the bedroom?

 - Is it OK for anyone to smoke in the house?
 How about if my child is not in the house when someone is smoking?